aahsnr/arch-system/systemd-harden.md/firewalld/firewalld-harden.md

-echo "You will see the original service file followed by your override configuration." echo "" echo "To check the service status, run: systemctl status firewalld"
+echo "You will see the original service file followed by your override configuration." echo "" echo "To check the service status, run: systemctl status firewalld" echo "To view its logs, run: journalctl -u firewalld"

 exit 0
 ```